zhanghaicang/carbonmatrix_public/README.md

 ````
 **Citation**\
 Accurate and robust protein sequence design with CarbonDesign.
 M. Ren, C. Yu, D. Bu, H. Zhang.
 Nature Machine Intelligence.
 6, 536–547 (2024). https://doi.org/10.1038/s42256-024-00838-2

+## CarbonNovo
+De novo protein design aims to create novel protein structures and sequences unseen in nature.
+Recent structure-oriented design methods typically employ a two-stage strategy, where structure design and sequence design modules are trained separately, and the backbone structures and sequences are generated sequentially in inference.
+While diffusion-based generative models like RFdiffusion show great promise in structure design, they face inherent limitations within the two-stage framework.
+First, the sequence design module risks overfitting, as the accuracy of the generated structures may not align with that of the crystal structures used for training.
+Second, the sequence design module lacks interaction with the structure design module to further optimize the generated structures.
+To address these challenges, we propose CarbonNovo, a unified energy-based model for jointly generating protein structure and sequence.
+Specifically, we leverage a score-based generative model and Markov Random Fields for describing the energy landscape of protein structure and sequence.
+In CarbonNovo, the structure and sequence design module communicates at each diffusion step, encouraging the generation of more coherent structure-sequence pairs.
+Moreover, the unified framework allows for incorporating the protein language models as evolutionary constraints for generated proteins.
+The rigorous evaluation demonstrates that CarbonNovo outperforms two-stage methods across various metrics, including designability, novelty, sequence plausibility, and Rosetta Energy.

+**Installation**\
+We are working on organizing the code and will release the software soon.

+**Citation**\
+M. Ren, T. Zhu, Haicang Zhang.
+ICML 2024.

+## AbX
+Antibodies are central proteins in adaptive immune responses, responsible for protecting against viruses and other pathogens.
+Rational antibody design has proven effective in the diagnosis and treatment of various diseases like cancers and virus infections.
+While recent diffusion-based generative models show promise in designing antigen-specific antibodies, the primary challenge lies in the scarcity of labeled antibody-antigen complex data and binding affinity data.
+We present AbX, a new score-based diffusion generative model guided by evolutionary, physical, and geometric constraints for antibody design.
+These constraints serve to narrow the search space and provide priors for plausible antibody sequences and structures.
+Specifically, we leverage a pre-trained protein language model as priors for evolutionary plausible antibodies and introduce additional training objectives for geometric and physical constraints like van der Waals forces.
+Furthermore, as far as we know, AbX is the first score-based diffusion model with continuous timesteps for antibody design, jointly modeling the discrete sequence space and the SE(3) structure space.
+Evaluated on two independent testing sets, we show that AbX outperforms other published methods, achieving higher accuracy in sequence and structure generation and enhanced antibody-antigen binding affinity.
+Ablation studies highlight the clear contributions of the introduced constraints to antibody design.

+**Installation**\
+We are working on organizing the code and will release the software soon.

+**Citation**\
+T. Zhu, M. Ren, Haicang Zhang.
+ICML 2024.